allanhanan/ViST/README.md

 **Note**: The image directory path is currently hardcoded in the source code.

 ### 2. Testing the model
-After training the model, you can test it on an image by running:
+After training the model, test it on an image by running:

 ```bash
 ./ViT /path/to/model_checkpoint.bin /path/to/test_image.png